Possession of Marihuana (Marijuana) In New York City

-Beginning August 1, 2018, at least in Manhattan, New York City, new procedures will take effect where the NYPD will generally no longer make most formal low level marijuana possession arrests.
+Beginning September 1, 2018, at least in Manhattan, New York City, new procedures will take effect where the NYPD will generally no longer make most formal low level marijuana possession arrests.
 Instead, under the new policy, most of those accused of low level marijuana possession will be ticketed with pink summonses.
 This is not a legalization of marijuana.
 It simply is a change in the way existing laws, still in effect, will be enforced.
-Read more in this article about the new marijuana enforcement policy by Don Murray
+Read more in this article about NYPD marijuana enforcement policy.

 It is tempting for people to assume that marijuana cases are treated the same as any other illegal drug cases in New York.
 The truth is however, is that in two important respects, marijuana cases are treated differently from other illegal drugs in New York City.

 First, legally, marijuana related offenses are specifically carved out from and identified as separate from "controlled substances".
 As a technical matter, in fact, marijuana in New York is NOT a controlled substance.
 This is important because it means that New York's strict laws about possession and sale of controlled substances do not apply to cases involving marijuana.
 Marijuana related offenses, in New York, have their own special laws with their own offense levels.
 This does not necessarily mean that New York doesn't care about marijuana or that it isn't serious to be charged with a marijuana related offense.
 But it does mean that the legislature has not chosen to classify marijuana related offenses at the same level of seriousness as, for example, cocaine related offenses.